-- 1. Log on to the HP-UX system as superuser (root). - Insert the Secure Path installation CD-ROM into the CD-ROM drive. - 3.
-Mount the CD-ROM on your file system. - 4.
+- 1. Log on to the HP-UX system as superuser (root). - 2.
+Insert the Secure Path installation CD-ROM into the CD-ROM drive. - Mount the CD-ROM on your file system. - 4.
 Change to the directory in which the CD-ROM is mounted.
 For example, if the CD-ROM is mounted to a directory called /cdrom, change the directory by entering the following command: - # cd /cdrom/ - 5.
-Install Secure Path software on the server using the provided shell script by entering the following command: - #./install.sh - 6.
-Select Secure Path for VA and MSA 1500 disk arrays when prompted.
+Install Secure Path software on the server using the provided shell script by entering the following command: - #./install.sh - Select Secure Path for VA and MSA 1500 disk arrays when prompted.
 Follow the on-screen instructions.

-When the installation is complete, the server reboots (HP-UX 11i v1.0 only).
+When the installation is complete, the server reboots.